 Skin Health

 The surface of our skin is host to elaborate colonies of microscopic organisms.
 Most of them are friendly.
 Some are absolutely essential.
 What can we learn from these living, wiggling ecosystems?
-And can dermatologists use them for good?
+And can dermatologists use them to treat eczema and dry skin?

 The world of microbes on the surface of human skin is as diverse as any community.
 Over 1,000 species of microorganisms make up the skin microbiota.
 They include various types of bacteria, fungi, and viruses.

 As a first line of immune defense, our skin comes into direct contact with foreign pathogens like infectious viruses or harmful bacteria by the thousands, every day.
-But the local microbes — those that have evolved to live in harmony with our bodies — help protect us.
+But the local microbes, like microscopic bacteria on the skin, that have evolved to live in harmony with our bodies, help protect us.

 Scientists at Bayer are finding ways to redirect those natural healing properties to treat the symptoms of eczema, which affects 15-20% of children and 1-3% of adults worldwide.